LimaRAF/THREAT/README.md

     standard to build the IUCN-required CSV files
   - Three other sub-folders including the shapefiles necessary to run the scripts
-  - A sub-folder not available in this repository names `data-raw` where all the raw and very large files necessary to run the scripts are stored (GitHub does not accept very large files).
+  - One sub-folder is not available in this repository (sub-folder `data-raw`), which contains the raw and very large files necessary to run the scripts are stored (GitHub does not accept very large files).
 However, all the derived data obtained from processing these raw and heavy files are available in the `data` folder.

 - [`figures/`](https://github.com/LimaRAF/THREAT/tree/master/figures):
   contains all the figures created during the workflow.